 PAGA (Private Attorney General Act) claims have a one year statute of limitations.
 Click here to find out more about PAGA clams.

-First, if you suspect that you aren’t getting paid properly or that your employer or ex-employer is ripping off your wages, you should contact a seasoned California wage and hour lawyer as soon as possible.
+1. If you suspect that you aren’t getting paid properly or that your employer or ex-employer is ripping off your wages, you should contact a seasoned California wage and hour lawyer as soon as possible.
 They will know California wage law statute of limitations.

-Second, under most circumstances, you can bring a claim against an ex-employer long after you stopped working there.
+2. Under most circumstances, you can bring a claim against an ex-employer long after you stopped working there.
 However, every day that you wait to bring your California wages claim, you are probably losing a day of wages.

-Fourth, most folks (and many employers) have no idea what a wage violation is under California law.
+4. Most folks, included employers, have no idea what a wage violation is under California law.
 If you are the employee, you need to speak to a seasoned California wage and hour lawyer.
 If you are an employer you might have heard the expression: “Ignorance is no excuse under the law.”
 That is certainly the case with most California wage laws.

-Fifth, this is your hard earned money.
+5. This is your hard earned money.
 I call it wage theft for a reason.
 In essence, your employer or ex-employer has stolen your hard earned wages.
 This is no more legal than being robbed at the ATM.
 Only it is worse, in my estimate.
 When you are robbed at the ATM, you know that you were robbed.
 Most workers have no idea that they have had their wages ripped off.